-Prior to coming to Denver Seminary, Dr. Dallaire served five years on the faculty of Hebrew Union College-Jewish Institute of Religion in the position of director of Hebrew language instruction, one year on the faculty of Alliance Biblical Seminary in the Philippines, and ten years in pastoral ministry at the Word Faith Christian Center in Canada.
+Prior to coming to Denver Seminary, Dr. Dallaire served five years on the faculty of Hebrew Union College-Jewish Institute of Religion in the position of director of Hebrew language instruction, one year on the faculty of Alliance Biblical Seminary in the Philippines, and completed ten years of pastoral ministry at the Word Faith Christian Center in Canada.